You’ve probably been told at some point:

 Our hero, Simba, spent his childhood and adolescence running from his painful past and trying to forget the death of his father at the hands (ehem, paws) of his uncle.

-He attempts to escape his hurtful memories and past trauma by isolating himself from lion-society (with his easy-going friends, Timon the meerkat and Pumbaa the warthog).
+He attempts to escape his hurtful memories and past trauma by isolating himself from lion-society (with his easy-going friends, Timon and Pumbaa).
 However, eventually, he experiences a catharsis that inspires him to confront his painful past, forgive, and return to lion-society.

 In this catharsis, he stops running from his past, confronts it, and learns valuable lessons in forgiving both himself and his uncle.
 Simba ultimately grows from the experience to become the Lion King.